reflectoring/reflectoring.github.io/_posts/2020-12-27-spring-boot-exception-handling.md

 Before jumping into these annotations we will first look at how Spring handles exceptions thrown by our web controllers - our last line of defense for catching an exception.

-We will also look at a number of configurations provided by Spring Boot to modify the default behavior.
+We will also look at some configurations provided by Spring Boot to modify the default behavior.

 We'll identify the challenges we face while doing that, and then we will try to overcome those using these annotations.

 ## Spring Boot's Default Exception Handling Mechanism

-Let's say we have a controller named `ProductController` whose `getProduct(...)` method is throwing `NoSuchElementFoundException` runtime exception when a `Product` with a given id is not found:
+Let's say we have a controller named `ProductController` whose `getProduct(...)` method is throwing a `NoSuchElementFoundException` runtime exception when a `Product` with a given id is not found:

 ```java
 @RestController